-Jeb has received international media attention for his work from VH1, the Associated Press, Complex Magazine, and Hot 97 Radio in New York, among other media outlets.
+Jeb has received international media attention for his work from NBC, ABC, and MTV Networks; the Associated Press; Complex Magazine; and Hot 97 Radio in New York, among other media outlets.
 He has been featured in the television program, The (White) Rapper Show (VH1), the film, Mirrors of Privilege: Making Whiteness Visible (WorldTrust), and the books, Other People’s Property: A Shadow History of Hip-Hop in White America, and Beacons in the Storm: White Educator Activists Working for Racial Justice.

-Jeb has volunteered with social justice organizations locally and nationally, including: Showing Up for Racial Justice, Black Lives Matter (National and Long Beach, CA Chapter), The Occupy Movement (National and Various Chapters), Critical Resistance (Los Angeles Chapter), Californians for Justice (Oakland, CA Chapter), the Center for Third World Organizing, the Challenging White Supremacy workshop, Khmer Girls in Action, Men Making a Change, Los Angeles Community Action Network, Alliance of White Anti-Racists Everywhere – Los Angeles.
+Jeb has volunteered with social justice organizations locally and nationally, including: Showing Up for Racial Justice (National), Black Lives Matter (National and Long Beach, CA Chapter), The Occupy Movement (National and Various Chapters), Critical Resistance (Los Angeles Chapter), Californians for Justice (Oakland, CA Chapter), the Center for Third World Organizing, the Challenging White Supremacy workshop, Khmer Girls in Action, Men Making a Change, Los Angeles Community Action Network, and Alliance of White Anti-Racists Everywhere – Los Angeles.
 Jeb is based in Long Beach, CA and is on social media @JebMiddlebrook.